auth0/docs/articles/migrations/guides/migration-oauthro-oauthtoken-pwdless.md

 ## Does this affect me ?

-This guide is for users who use the resource owner passwordless credentials exchange, and call `/oauth/ro` directly, without the use of any Auth0 libraries or SDKs.
+This change affects you if you use the resource owner passwordless credentials exchange and call `/oauth/ro` directly without the use of any Auth0 libraries or SDKs.

+<%= include('./_forced-logout.md') %>

 ## Changes to requests